Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 </div>

 :::tip
-💡 The blinker service will be able to find your LED service thanks to the description information you provided.
+The blinker service will be able to find your LED service thanks to the description information you provided.
 But for now, your LED doesn’t react yet to the blinker service commands.
 :::

 ## 4. Manage the LED on your service

 To control the LED, we now need to configure the LED’s GPIO pin.
-To set a value on a LED the pin should be output
+On a MCU to set a value on a GPIO pin, it must be configurate as output. this way we can switch on or off a LED.

 Add your PIN configuration next the service initialization in the same file: